What’s the best way to reduce male infertility?

 Healthier sperm in 6 simple steps

-You can take simple steps to increase your chances of producing healthy sperm.
-For example:
+You can take simple steps to increase your chances of producing healthy sperm:

 Sperm can be especially vulnerable to environmental factors, such as exposure to excessive heat or toxic chemicals.
 To protect your fertility:

 Smoking cigarettes can drastically reduce your sperm count, decrease sperm motility and cause sperm to develop out of shape.
 See your GP or pharmacist for help and advice on quitting.

 - Reduce your alcohol intake.

 Drinking to excess may reduce your level of testosterone (a hormone needed for sperm production).
 Alcohol has also been linked to impotence, decreased production of sperm and infertility in men.
 Drink in moderation, or ideally, not at all.

 - Lubricants are a no go.